-It’s the new “fleek,” and it’s used in the same way, to describe something as really impressive or on point.
-Trust me: You can get by calling using the phrases “really impressive” or “on point.”
+Don’t confuse this with wig snatching.
+Snatched on its own is the new “on fleek,” and it’s used in the same way to describe something that’s really on point.
+Trust us, though: You can get by just calling things “really impressive” or “on point.”

 All the Feels

-An abbreviation for “totally” that sounds hilarious coming from a 20 year-old.
-But for the 40-plus crowd, it sounds like a stern warning not to forget our tote bags before we go grocery shopping because it’s more environmentally friendly.
+Totes is an abbreviation for “totally” that sounds hilarious coming from a 20 year-old.
+But for the 40-plus crowd, it sounds like a stern warning not to forget your tote bags before you go grocery shopping.
 “Totes, people!
 Never forget the totes!”

-The 90s called, they wanted to remind you that you’re in your 40s now and saying “Wazzzzzzzap” is your generation’s version of asking the kids for help connecting to the Internet.
-And for more awkward slang terms, and why we should never ever use them, check out 20 Slang Terms From the 1950s No One Uses Anymore.
+The ’90s called—and they want to remind you that you’re in your 40s now and saying “wassuuuuuup” is your generation’s version of asking the kids for help connecting to the internet.